NGS-Slayers/ngs-slayers.github.io/source/skill-tree.md

 ```

 ### ![icon](_static/skill/38px-NGSUISkillGunbladeFocusResetPPGain.png) Gunblade Focus Reset PP Gain
-When the Gunblade Focus Gauge is reset, recover an amount of PP in accordance with the Focus Gauge level.
+When the Gunblade Focus Gauge is reset, recover an amount of {term}`PP` in accordance with the Focus Gauge level.

 ```{hint}
 This skill also activates when entering [Gunblade Focus Overdrive](./skill-tree.md#gunblade-focus-overdrive)